Answered By: Michael Trocchia

 *How to activate the free digital access provided by James Madison University, if you currently pay for a subscription:

-1. Turn off your paid subscription.
+1. Turn off your paid subscription directly via the Washington Post.

-2. Visit your ‘Account Settings’ page through this link.
+2. Visit your Account Settings page through this link.
 Use your JMU email to log in.

 3. Select your username in the top-right corner of the screen.

-4. Select the “My Account Settings” option.
+4. Select the Account Settings option.

 5. Make sure your email address is Verified.
-If not, select "Unverified" to be sent a verification email.
+If not, select Unverified to be sent a verification email.

 7. Select Activate free digital access